kiddy911/Kernel-3.0.8/README.md

 Include of your zImage to boot.img :

-Download the Rom you want to use (B118CN is recommendet)
+Download the Rom you want to use (original is recommendet)

 extract the rom